MrCocoNuat/tiny-simon/README.md

 Timer 1 Clock: "CPU"
 millis()/micros(): "disabled"

-The compiled binary is 1360B, allowing usage on any AVR down to an ATTINY25.
-An ATTINY13 could probably be used if the audio frequency generator was given up, and the tone generation hardcoded.
-However, to attain this level of optimization, many register fiddling tricks were necessary.
-As such, this code will not directly port to a PIC or other microcontroller, even through the Arduino layer.
+The compiled binary is 1360B, allowing usage on even the ATTINY25.
+Since the code makes use of Timer1, which is pretty much unique to the 'X5 family, it will only work on those.
+You should probably just use an '85, since it is barely more expensive than a '25 or '45 and with much more flash/RAM.

-### Important assembly and programming notes:
+# Assembly and programming notes:

-schematic coming soon

 This project can be built on a 10x24 PTH protoboard, available straight from China for cheap from many retailers, including Amazon.